larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![OSTICKETPeering displays in the Name field of the Add peering blade, and Virtual network, Choose a virtual network is selected.
 In the Choose virtual network blade, MySQLVNet is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image74.png "Add peering and Choose virtual network blades")

-8. Your peering will appear in the blade as **Connected** (you may have to refresh the blade to see this update).
+8. Your peering will appear in the blade as **Connected** (you may have to refresh the blade to see this update)

     ![The Add button is selected in the Virtual Network blade.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image75.png "Virtual Network blade")